knative-extensions/eventing-autoscaler-keda/README.md

 To enable KEDA Autoscaling of Knative Event Sources (and other components in the future) there is a separate controller implemented, ie. no hard dependency in Knative.
 This contoller si watching for `CustomResourcesDefinitions` resources in the cluster, if there is installed a new CRD which is supported by this controller a new dynamic controller watching these resources is created.

 Currently there is support for **Kafka Source** and **AWS SQS Source**.
+We also have experimental support for **RabbitMQ Broker**.

 ## Annotations
-User can enable and configure autoscaling on a particular Source by a set of annotations.
+User can enable and configure autoscaling on a particular Source or Broker by a set of annotations.

 ```yaml
 metadata: